CSB5/OPERA-MS/README.md

 # OPERA-MS-utils (coming soon ...)

 The assembly of a metagenome dataset is only the beginning of long journey, and substential downstrean analysis had to be performed on the assembly to reveal its biology.
-To facilitate this process, we are planning to release a utility tool box to allows a streamline analysis of OPERA-MS assemblies.
+To facilitate this process, we are planning to release a utility tool box to allow a streamline analysis of OPERA-MS assemblies.
 We are planning to include in our first releases methods for: assembly binning, bin assessment, identification of circular contigs and novel species, etc ...
 This is a work in progress, and we will be happy to hear your comments and suggestions.

 # Performance